Plugin Load Options

 Plugins on that list don’t require an explicit

-setting -
+loadsetting -

 Plugins absent from that list are not loaded, even if

-load = yes
+load = yesis explicitly set

 Modular Configuration

-The above limitations may be avoided with the charon.load_modular
+The above limitations may be avoided with the charon.load_modular setting.

-enabled, the list of plugins is constructed dynamically,
+With load_modular enabled, the list of plugins is constructed dynamically,

-solely based on the plugin-specific load
+solely based on the plugin-specific load settings.
+That list then completely

 replaces the compile time list.

-This means that only plugins with explicit load
+This means that only plugins with explicit load setting are considered,

 and plugins not on the default list may be loaded.
 Note that the compile time